mjonuschat/NightOwl/README.md

 2. Install 4 heatset inserts into the top of the base plate pillars.
 3. Install 4 heatset inserts into Dual Nightwatch mounting holes.
 4. Install 2 heatset inserts into the filament splitter mount.
-5. Install 4 heatset inserts into MCU mounting holes.
+5. Install 4 heatset inserts into MCU mounting holes (CI corner and the CB corner below it)
 6. Install 4 heatset inserts into the top panel:
    1. Either into the 4 mounting points for Filamentalist Rewinders.
    2. Or into the 4 knobs for the backpack top panel.
 7. Install 8 heatset inserts into the bottom side of the corners
-8. Assemble the corners and the base plate - pay attention to where the corners go
+8. Assemble the corners and the base plate - pay attention to where the corners go (CB / CI markers)
    1. Drop a M5 hexnut into the recess in the base plate
    2. Join the base plate, foot and corner parts using M3x12 SHCS screws
    3. Install the rubber foot using an M5x16 or M5x20 screw.
 Use a washer if needed to not pierce the corner top surface.